MuhamedKhaled/Evaluate-News-With-NLP/README.md

 - Go to [MeaningCloud](https://learn.meaningcloud.com) and sign up for an API key.
 - You can also check out the documentation of the MeaningCloud API [here](https://learn.meaningcloud.com/developer/sentiment-analysis/2.1/doc)
 - Create a new  file named `.env` in the root of your project.
-- Fill the `.env` file with your API keys like this:
+- Fill the `.env` file with your API key like this:

 ```
 key=**********************